anthchn/anthchn/README.md

 ## Objective

 Originally a Civil Engineering student, I discovered my passion for computer science through the intricate and compelling world of cybersecurity.
 This sparked a deep interest in all things cyber, motivating me to pursue a career in the field.
-I am now excited to transition into cybersecurity, with a specific goal of joining a Security Operations Center (SOC) as a Tier 1 Analyst.
+I am now excited to transition into cybersecurity, and become a cybersecurity expert !

 ## Projects
 - [SOC Automation Project]()